How to Meet Your LinkedIn Sales Quota with a Lead Generation Agency

 Despite its popularity, many marketers still consider it a challenging social media platform for lead generation.
 For starters, the LinkedIn landscape is shifting toward content marketing, especially in industries like healthcare and financial services, where blogging about certain industry issues can give you the authority to pitch products to your customers.

-Sales quotas are quantifiable targets that sales reps must meet to be considered successful.
-The goal might be to book a certain number of deals, generate a certain amount of revenue, or close a certain percentage of deals.
+Sales quotas are quantifiable targets that sales reps must meet to succeed.
+The goal might be to book a certain number of deals, generate a certain amount of revenue, or close a certain percentage.
 As with any goal, you can only accomplish it with a plan, and that plan starts with a quota.

 For example, if the company expects the team to generate $1 million in revenue and the quota is 10%, each rep should bring in $100,000.